Ishikawa7/Numpy_vs_Tensorflow_vs_Cython_vs_C_vs_Rust/README.md

 - Python Tensorflow (built in method, no GPU)
 - Cython (naive)

+For each, between 10 and 100 runs were conducted, and the average was taken as result

 The matrix dimensions tested were: 10x10, 100x100, 1000x1000

 ## Hardware
 The tests were done on my machine whose technical details can be found in "hardwareinfo.txt".